fomrat/Shortcutter/README.md

 # Shortcutter
-Floating window with clickable "shorcuts" from entries in a folder.
+Floating window with clickable "shortcuts" from entries in a folder.